slevasse/weather_station_doc/docs/server/pi-setup.md

 ## Change the default password and create a new user
 * Once connected over ssh, open the software config tool `sudo raspi-config`
 * Change the password.
+* Also change the boot option to make sure you autolog with the pi user

 ## Install dependencies
 ### python (build latest version)